andrew/ultimate-awesome/README.md

 - [awesome-github-pages](https://github.com/brandonhimpfen/awesome-github-pages) - A curated list of awesome resources, tools, templates, and tips for using GitHub Pages.
 - [awesome-google-cloud-platform](https://github.com/brandonhimpfen/awesome-google-cloud-platform) - A curated list of tools, SDKs, libraries, client utilities, learning resources, templates, and ecosystem components for Google Cloud Platform (GCP).
 - [awesome-govtech](https://github.com/brandonhimpfen/awesome-govtech) - A curated list of platforms, tools, frameworks, datasets, and learning resources for GovTech.
-- [awesome-green-cloud-computing](https://github.com/brandonhimpfen/awesome-green-cloud-computing) - A curated list of awesome tools, resources, frameworks, and educational content focused on Green Cloud Computing—the practice of making cloud infrastructure and services more energy-efficient and environmentally sustainable.
 - [awesome-haskell](https://github.com/brandonhimpfen/awesome-haskell) - A curated list of awesome Haskell resources and tips.
 - [awesome-hbase](https://github.com/brandonhimpfen/awesome-hbase) - A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.
 - [awesome-html5](https://github.com/brandonhimpfen/awesome-html5) - A curated list of awesome HTML5 resources, tools, frameworks, and learning materials.